 What you don’t know about Social Security and Medicare can hurt you.

 Both of these critical retirement programs have complex rules governing when you file for benefits, interaction with employment, and spousal and survivor benefits.
-Any one of these factors can make thousands of dollars of difference to seniors in lifetime benefits or costs.
+Any one of these factors can make thousands of dollars of difference in lifetime benefits or costs.

 Here’s a rundown of key points to remember when navigating the sign-up process as you approach retirement age.